Juhani

 quality activities integrated with business leadership and management

-was applied at Sonera.
+was created and applied at Sonera.
 Quality integration was related to quality

 recognized ISO 9000 standards and performance excellence models